 Hence the quotients of projective crystallographs are exactly the projectifications of quasi-crystallographs, in view of Thm.~\ref{thm:quasi_crystallographs_classify_quotients} and Prop.~\ref{prop:quasi_crystallographs_are_quotients}.
 In turn the two ''exotic`` components of Cor.~\ref{cor:quasi_crystallographs_classification} only yield one ''exotic`` hyperplane arrangement, corresponding to a simply-laced complete bichromatic graph with blue loop edges glued at any \emph{proper} subset of nodes (cf. Rk.~\ref{rk:exotic_arrangement}).

 This leads to the final statement, classifying \emph{all} restricted root-hyperplane arrangements.

-\begin{theorem} Let $\Phi' \sse \Phi \sse BC_n$ be nested root systems.
-Then the hyperplane arrangement of the restricted system~\eqref{eq:restricted_system} is isomorphic to a direct sum of hyperplane arrangements of classical type, or of (unique) ''exotic`` type $(B_r/C_r)D_{r+s}$, for integers $r,s \geq 0$---with $r + s \leq n$. \end{theorem}
+\begin{theo} Let $\Phi' \sse \Phi \sse BC_n$ be nested root systems.
+Then the hyperplane arrangement of the restricted system~\eqref{eq:restricted_system} is isomorphic to a direct sum of hyperplane arrangements of classical type, or of (unique) ''exotic`` type $(B_r/C_r)D_{r+s}$, for integers $r,s \geq 0$---with $r + s \leq n$. \end{theo}